Hearing Advisor Contact Information

 - The Office of Social Equity

-Below is some general information on what a student can expect going through the judicial
+Below is some general information on what a student can expect going through the student

 - Student receives a Conduct Meeting Notice to discuss what happened.
 This letter will